Code-Institute-Submissions/stream1-project-1/README.md

 ## Overview

-This app is a website for an elctronic music duo 'XO'
+This app is a website for an imagined elctronic music duo 'XO' as part of a front end project

 # Features